wso2/product-apim/product-scenarios/8-analyze-usage-of-apis-for-business-insights/8.3-business-insights-for-an-api-develeoper-based-on-api-usage/8.3.2-view-most-frequently-accessed-api-resources/README.md

-# 8.5.1 View API Usage by Applications.
+# 8.3.2 View Most Frequently Accessed API Resources

 ## When to use this approach